Nutrition Policy Tools

-- The Dietary Guidelines from Americans, 2015 published every 5 years by the U.S. Department of Health and Human Services and the U.S. Department of Agriculture provides guidelines on best dietary habits to promote health and prevent disease.
+- Dietary Guidelines for Americans, 2015 is published every 5 years by the U.S. Department of Health and Human Services and the U.S. Department of Agriculture, and provides guidelines on best dietary habits to promote health and prevent disease.

 Physical Activity Policy Tools

 Below are a number of resources to use as you develop your own worksite policy related to physical activity.

 - Partners for a Healthy City created a Walk It Guide to help promote walking.